HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     - Sources of the Domino REST API configuration can now be identified via the **Config src** tab on the **Management console**.
 For more information, see [Find configuration sources](../howto/production/configsrc.md).

     - Domino REST API administrators can now customize which API schemas and endpoints are available to meet specific requirements and use cases.
 For more information, see [Customize available API schemas and endpoints](../howto/production/customAPI.md).

+    - Implemented the Monaco Editor to the **Text View** mode on the **Source** tab on the **Schema Management** page of the **Admin UI**.
+With this implementation, users can now also edit the database schema from the **Text View** mode.
+For more information, see [Edit database schema JSON](../howto/database/editsourcejson.md).

     **Improvements**

     - When adding a JSON object to the database schema on the **Source** tab on the **Schema Management** page in the **Admin UI**, the value of the JSON object is now validated to ensure the correct format based on the selected JSON object type.
 For more information, see [Edit database schema JSON](../howto/database/editsourcejson.md).

     - When adding fields to a form on the **Schema Management** page in the **Admin UI**, users can now identify the property of the field by hovering over the **info** icon beside the field name.
 For more information, see [Change form configuration](./usingwebui/schemaui.md#change-form-configuration).

+    - The **Clear passkey** option has been removed from the **Admin UI** login page to avoid user confusion.
+This option only clears local storage data, not the actual passkey.
+To enhance the user experience, both the **LOG IN WITH PASSWORD** and **LOG IN WITH PASSKEY** options are available on the **Admin UI** login page.
+For more information, see [Use WebAuthn (Passkey) to log in to Admin UI](../howto/install/passkey.md).

     **Resolved Issues**